Tuesday, July 8, 2025

 2. Switch to the User DSN or System DSN tab, depending on where your data source is configured.

-3. Select the configured data source and click Configure or Test Connection.
+3. Select the configured data source, such as an ODBC driver for SQL Server, and click Configure or Test Connection.

 4. Follow the on-screen instructions to test the ODBC connection.